cuberite/cuberite/COMPILING.md

 to your cmake command and 32 bit will be forced.

-### Compiling for another computer ###
+### Compiling for another computer of the same architecture ###

-When cross-compiling for another computer of the same architechture it is important to set the NOMARCHNATIVE flag.
+When cross-compiling for another computer of the same architecture it is important to set the NO_NATIVE_OPTIMIZATION flag.
 This tells the compiler not to optimise for your machine.
 This switch can be used with debug or release mode.
 To enable, simply add:

-    -DNOMARCHNATIVE=1
+    -DNO_NATIVE_OPTIMIZATION=1

 to your cmake command.